Stocks climb for 3rd day in a row, erasing Monday's plunge

 NEW YORK (AP) — Stocks marched higher for the third day in a row Thursday, erasing the big plunge they took on Monday on worries about the worsening trade fight between China and the U.S.

 Banks reversed course and helped lead the broad gains.
 Banks were benefiting from higher bond yields, which allow them to charge higher interest rates on loans.
-Bank of America added 1.5% and Citigroup added 1.3%.
+Bank of America added 1.7% and Citigroup rose 1.9%.
 Bond yields rose following a surprising rise in new home construction in April.

 The steady gains mark a turnaround from Monday, when stocks took a nosedive after Beijing issued retaliatory tariffs on U.S. goods, ratcheting up tensions between the two largest economies in the world.

-The S&P 500 and the Nasdaq are now both at breakeven for the week following steep drop drops on Monday.
-The Dow Jones Industrial Average is still down slightly for the week
+The S&P 500 and the Nasdaq are now both higher for the week following steep drops on Monday.
+The Dow Jones Industrial Average is nearly back to breakeven.

 Technology stocks were also big gainers.
 The sector, which is highly exposed to trade tensions with China, has been volatile all week.
-Microsoft added 2.6% and Amazon rose 2.4%.
+Microsoft added 2.6%.

 Utilities and real estate companies lagged the market, another sign that investors were becoming more comfortable holding riskier assets.